dongmin0877/TIL/c/input-and-output.md

 }
 ```

-This example is a program that copies its input to its output one character at a time.
+This example is a program that copies its input to output one character at a time.

 ## getchar()